blipblitz/civicpulse/README.md

 git clone git@github.com:codeforboston/civicpulse.git
 ```

-Navigate to the base directory of the reposistory and prepare to install depedencies.
+Navigate to the base directory of the repository and prepare to install dependencies.

-To start, it is recommend to create a
+To start, it is recommended to create a
 [virtual environment](https://virtualenv.pypa.io/en/stable/userguide/).
 If you have not
 used `virtualenv` before, install it with: `pip install virtualenv`.